 Dental X-rays are extremely safe, emitting one of the lowest amounts of radiation—comparable to that of a short airplane flight.
 But what if you’re expecting?
-Is it safe to get an X-ray while pregnant?
+Is it safe to get X-rays while pregnant?

 No single X-ray produces enough radiation exposure to harm a developing fetus, according to the American College of Radiology.
 And they are safe through the second trimester.